bootstrapworld/curriculum/lessons/table-functions/langs/en-us/slides.md

 {layout="Launch"}
 # Functions that Work on Rows

-Load the @starter-file{table-methods}, go to the File menu, and click "Save a Copy".
+Load the @starter-file{table-functions}, go to the File menu, and click "Save a Copy".

 This activity is about *reading carefully*, getting more comfortable with functions that work on rows.